bluerobotics/ardusub-zola/development/bootstrap/index.md

     -v /var/run/docker.sock:/var/run/docker.sock \
     -e BLUEOS_CONFIG_PATH=/root/.config/blueos \
     $BOOTSTRAP_REPO/$BOOTSTRAP_IMAGE:$NEW_BOOTSTRAP_VERSION
-# view the logs, to check that it's repeatedly printing
+# view the logs, to check for any error or progress messages
-# "core is already running, waiting for it to stop..."
 docker logs -f $BOOTSTRAP_IMAGE
 # press ctrl+c to return to the terminal, and you're done
 # if you want, type 'exit' or 'logout' to return to the BlueOS-core container